 FactoryLogix & IIoT Data Contextualization

-Seeing the step-change in data acquisition technology taking place, FactoryLogix was developed ground-up to be a modern, singular, IIoT-driven platform for Smart manufacturing, with native support IIoT, together with a rich library of existing interfaces.
+Seeing the step-change in data acquisition technology taking place, FactoryLogix was developed ground-up to be a modern, singular, IIoT-driven platform for Smart manufacturing, with native support for IIoT, together with a rich library of existing interfaces.
 This contrasts with legacy MES, MOM and PLM systems existing in the market that have been created based on older technologies and processes around traditional interfaces.
 Being typically made up of several “point solution” applications, non-IIoT-driven solutions collect data and simply store it in a database.
 Applications then need to interrogate several different databases, putting together disparate fragments of data to try to formulate meaningful reports.
 In the case of FactoryLogix, all of the data is stored together, such that added value context is continuously known.

 FactoryLogix is unique in that all data flowing in to the platform, especially IIoT data for which FactoryLogix has been specifically designed, is stored together as a single dataset, such that contextualization of the data, from whatever point of view is required, is available immediately and reliably, without the need to synchronize external databases.
 This enables decision-making, feedback and anomaly detection to happen in real-time, representing a unique layer of value.